Menu UVK Help - Smart uninstaller Pub

 This can highly reduce the number of programs in the list, granting an easier detection of unwanted/un-needed programs, in order to easily clean up your system from those programs.

-To access the uninstall list's context menu, right-click any item in the list.
+To access the uninstall list's context menu, right-click any item in the list, or press the Menu button.

 A menu with several options will be displayed: